Thinking about taking a trip to a basketball court sometime soon? Here’s what you need to know.

-In basketball, the ball has to keep moving and to do that, you must dribble by bouncing the ball on the ground.
-But how to dribble?
+In basketball, the ball has to keep moving, and to do that, you must dribble by bouncing the ball on the ground.
+But how do you dribble?
 How to understand the criteria for a good pass?
 How to learn the basic technique?

 To play basketball, you will have to integrate the essentials of a good pass.
 And we are here to guide you.

 First things first, however, let’s have a look at what you need to know about how the game of basketball works.

 - As a player moves around the basketball court, the ball must be in a continual, controlled bouncing motion, with only one hand being used at a time.
 This is called dribbling.

 - When dribbling, the player’s hand must remain on top of the ball as it bounces.
 Touching the ball whilst dribbling or moving is considered a foul, which is known as a ‘carry’.
 If penalised for this, the carrying player’s team will lose possession of the ball.

 - Once you’ve stopped dribbling, you cannot start again.
 When a player decides to use two hands or stop dribbling, they will only be able to move with one foot and in a pivoting motion.
 If a player starts moving or dribbling again, it is a foul known as double-dribbling and the offending player’s team loses possession of the ball.